BProg/Rusty-Creator/readme.md

 ## Building the project

 To avoid a lot of headaches, it is recommended to use the same compiler for all the software stack.
 So, Qt, QtCreator and the plugin should be compiled with any supported compiler, but it should be the same for all.
-The CI build use MSVC 2013.
+The CI build uses MSVC 2013.
 I use MSVC 2015 on my development machine (it is free, and can be used for building open source projects).

 This is an example of setup: